ci-compass/cicf/week01-commandline/README.md

 This will make a new directory and copy all files that start with `e` and end with `.sh` into the new directory.

+This simple pattern matching with astriskes is historically called "globbing" and you will see it used is many other places besides the command line.

 ### Moving around the filesystem

+The command line prompt always has a "Current Directory", which is the location in the filesystem that commands will executed in.
 You can change the current directory with the `cd` (**c**hange **d**irectory) command.
-Type in the path to the directory you want to change to.
+The `cd` command takes a single, optional argument, which is the path to the directory you want to change to.
-(If you don't enter a directory you will go to your _home directory_).
+If you don't enter a directory you will go to your _home directory_.

 	cd week01-commandline/

+You can use the `.` and `..` relative paths to give locations.
-Go up a directory by using `..` as the path
+For example, go up a level by using `..` as the path

 	cd ..

 Sometimes it is tedious to type the entire directory path, this is a good oppertunity to use the tab compleation.
 You can see which directory you are in with the `pwd` command.

 	pwd